 Breaches against Human Rights

 The Human Rights Act of 1998 sets out the primary rights and freedoms that everyone in the UK is entitled to.
-The Police, councils, schools and local authorities all have a moral and legal obligation to ensure that these rights are not violated but instead are protected.
+The Police, councils, schools and local authorities all have a moral and legal obligation to ensure that these rights are not violated.

 Human rights have some impact on every area of our lives.
 Some of the main points of human rights are :

 - Freedom against harassment or discrimination.

 If you feel that you have suffered an infringement of your human rights, then call us and we will give you a free consultation session.
 We work on a No Win No Fee basis and our team is ranked in the leading claims directories.
 Speak to us about how this could influence your police negligence claims.